Our world has changed dramatically, almost unnoticed.

 The pandemic has made working on overly complex projects even more difficult.

-The pandemic has slowed down the transition to the new infrastructure.
+The pandemic has slowed the transition to the new infrastructure.

 Critical team coordination has shifted to the digital realm wherever possible.
 But digital communication has lower bandwidth and is less effective for working on complicated problems, even though it is more efficient.
 Vehicle and software projects lag even further behind, with red lights flashing on status reports.

-According to the developers I spoke to, overloads and task forces were subsequently implemented to compensate for the delays.
-Productivity has remained constant or fallen since then, while staff turnover and sickness rates have increased in some departments.
+According to the developers I spoke with, overloads and task forces were implemented after the fact to compensate for the delays.
+Productivity has remained constant or decreased since then, while staff turnover and sick leave have increased in some departments.

 Last year, a saturation point was reached where productivity came to a standstill.